-Do you ever feel that you can’t keep up with all the new trendy models that came out of labs every days?
+Do you ever feel that you can’t keep up with all the new trendy models that come out of labs every days?

 To me, it seems like I see plots like this everyday.

 As I used to train Yolov3 a few years ago and it was awesome, I thought it'd be a great idea to check those brand new architectures and create even better models!

-So I started searching for tutorials, Github repos, or even pre-trained weights so I could start using those new fancy architectures on my own data to see if I could produce better AI models for my company’s tasks.
+So I started searching for tutorials, Github repos, or even pre-trained weights so I could start using these new fancy architectures on my own data to see if I could produce better AI models for my company’s tasks.

-But the truth is, even if I found the resources needed to train these architectures, I usually ended up feeling like the results were not far greater than those I managed to get a few years ago.
+But the truth is, even if I found the resources to train these architectures, I usually ended up feeling like the results were not far greater than those I managed to get a few years ago.

 Is it my fault?
 Did I make any mistake in my code?
-Maybe my dataset isn’t that great?
+Maybe my dataset isn’t that good?
 How can I rapidly know if it’s better than other models?

 That’s what we will cover in this article.
 We'll divide this piece in the following parts:

 - Choose a suited dataset for object detection